Viorel Moldovan: Fenerbahçe

-His next spell was at Fenerbahçe, making his Turkish First Football League debut on 7 August 1998 when coach Joachim Löw used him the entire match in a 0–0 draw against Dardanelspor.
+Moldovan's next spell was at Fenerbahçe, making his Turkish First Football League debut on 7 August 1998 when coach Joachim Löw used him the entire match in a 0–0 draw against Dardanelspor.
 In the following round he netted his first goals, managing a double in a 3–0 victory against Gençlerbirliği.
 He scored a total of 15 goals until the end of the season, including a hat-trick in a 6–0 win over Adanaspor.
-Moldovan also scored a goal in a 1–0 victory against Parma from the first round of the 1998–99 UEFA Cup, however the qualification was lost as the Italians defeated them with 3–1 in the second leg.
+Moldovan also scored a goal in a 1–0 victory against Parma in the first round of the 1998–99 UEFA Cup, but the qualification was lost as the Italians defeated them 3–1 in the second leg.
 He started the 1999–2000 season by scoring a goal in a 4–1 away win over İstanbulspor, netting a total of 18 goals in that season, including another hat-trick in another victory against Adanaspor.

 Nantes and Al-Wahda

-Afterwards he joined Nantes which paid €5 million to Fenerbahçe for his transfer, and Moldovan earned there the nickname Moldo-but thanks to his goalscoring ability.
+Afterwards Moldovan joined Nantes which paid €5 million to Fenerbahçe for his transfer, and Moldovan earned there the nickname Moldo-but thanks to his goalscoring ability.
 He made his debut in the French Division 1 on 19 August 2000 when coach Raynald Denoueix sent him in the 71st minute to replace Olivier Monterrubio, managing to score the victory goal in the 90th minute of the 3–2 win over Marseille.
 Until the end of the season, he netted 11 goals in 23 matches which helped the club win the championship.
 In the same season, The Canaries participated in the UEFA Cup, Moldovan helping the club eliminate Kryvbas and Lausanne-Sport, netting a hat-trick against the first and scoring two goals against the latter, reaching the round of 16 where they were defeated by Porto.
 He started the following season by winning the Trophée des Champions, coach Denoueix using him as a starter in the 4–1 win over Strasbourg.
 He then played in three games in the 2001–02 Champions League second group stage, scoring two goals in two 1–1 draws against Manchester United and Boavista.

 In 2003, coach Rolland Courbis convinced him to sign with Al-Wahda.
 However, Moldovan made only one appearance in the UAE Football League, claiming he couldn't adapt due to the hot climate.

 Afterwards he went back to Nantes, scoring 11 goals in 12 league appearances in the second half of the 2003–04 season, including two doubles in victories against Nice and rivals Rennes and a hat-trick in 3–2 win over Montpellier.
 In the same season, the team reached the 2004 Coupe de la Ligue final, Moldovan being used as a starter by coach Loïc Amisse in the loss at the penalty shoot-out to Sochaux in which he netted his spot kick.